seleniumbase/SeleniumBase/README.md

 #### Handle Pop-Up Alerts

 What if your test makes an alert pop up in your browser?
 No problem.
-You just need to switch to it and either accept it or dismiss it:
+You need to switch to it and either accept it or dismiss it:
 Ex:

 ```python